Flybell/Fan-Illusion/README.md

 I want you to really STARE at the blade as it moves.

+![Image of single blade moving across multiple blades](gifs/6x1.gif)

+Stare at the moving blade.
+Not the center of the fan.

 We seem to be able to successfully track the moving blade as it transpasses the stationary blades.

-![Image of single blade moving across multiple blades](gifs/6x1.gif)
+Now...

 Compare this again to the "radial" version of the famous Stepping Feet illusion.